theRealAph/ScopeLocals/README.md

 ###  Rebinding of Extent Local Variables

-The immutability of `ExtentLocal` bindings means that within a thread a caller can use an `ExtentLocal` to reliably communicate a constant value to the methods it calls.
+The immutability of `ExtentLocal` bindings means that a caller can  use an `ExtentLocal` to reliably communicate a constant value to the methods it calls.
 However, there are times when one of those called methods might need to use the same `ExtentLocal` variable to communicate a different value to the methods *it* calls.
 The requirement is not to change the original binding but to establish a new binding for nested calls.

-As an example consider another API method of class `Logger`.
+As an example consider a second API method of class `Logger`.

       void detail(Supplier<String> formatter);

 This method formats and prints a detailed log message when `DETAIL` level logging is enabled.
 If a lower level is enabled then it prints nothing.
-The caller passes in a `Supplier` argument whose `get()` method is invoked by `detail()` to generate the message text.
-Using a `Supplier` avoids the cost of formatting if DETAIL logging is disabled.
+The caller passes in a `Supplier` argument whose `get()` method is called by `detail()` to retrieve the message text.
+Using a `Supplier` avoids the cost of formatting when `DETAIL` logging is disabled.

-`detail()` is a good candidate for use of rebinding.
-It may get called by a thread with many permissions, not just the `LOG` permission.
-When `detail()` calls `formatter.get()` the called code is only expected to do text processing.
+`detail()` is a good candidate for the use of rebinding.
+It may get called by a thread which has multiple permissions, not just the `LOG` permission needed to allow logging.
+However, when `detail()` calls `formatter.get()` the called code is only expected to do text processing.
 It should not need to do any work that requires permissions.
 It would be better if extent local `PERMISSIONS` was bound to an empty `Permissions` instance for the extent of the `get()` call.

 The code for method `detail()` is shown below